 Stieg Larsson’s trilogy concludes with The Girl Who Kicked the Hornet’s Nest (2009), and while it’s perhaps the least satisfying individual “film” (more on that below), it does cap off this memorable series effectively.

-Rapace and Nyquist again anchor an effective cast, in a story that builds organically on the earlier events.
+Rapace and Nyquist again anchor an effective cast, in a story that builds organically on earlier events.
 Like the other movies, I found it disorganized as a self-contained film, but the structural decisions make a lot more sense to me now that I know it was originally a six-episode TV series that was recut for theatrical release.
 (Thanks, Dad!
 Next time I’ll do my homework.)
-As such, it worked as the conclusion of an ongoing saga, particularly as it pertains to Lisbeth’s tragic history, and to the long-distance romance between its star-crossed-and-separated heroes.
-If I rewatch this someday, I’ll probably watch the extended cut, which is evidently the official version, in this case.
+As such, it worked as the conclusion of an ongoing saga, particularly as it pertains to Lisbeth’s tragic history and the long-distance romance between its star-crossed-and-separated heroes.
+If I rewatch this someday, I’ll probably watch the extended cut, which is evidently the official version.
 I suspect that will obviate many of the problems I had with the earlier parts of the story.
 Oh well, live and learn!

 I really want to get around to reading the novels and I’d like to read the film, so thanks Chris — you know you’re one of the people I go to for new reading material… but part of the reason I want to read this is just the name “Stieg Larsson.”